Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Common Git Commands/README.md

 First of all download and install the Git command tools via [this link](https://git-scm.com/downloads)

+- **Description**: Git is a distributed version control system that allows multiple developers to work on a project simultaneously without interfering with each other's work.
+Installing Git is the first step to start using it.

 ## **1. Git Configuration Commands**
 Before using Git, you should configure it with your name and email.